mohitmsingh/automation-script/powershell/NASAzureFileSyncronizer/README.md

 ### 1.2	Step 1 - Provide Input using CSV file [One Time Activity]

 i.
-Download the Tool Zip Package (https://github.com/mohitmsingh/automation-script/blob/main/powershell/NASAzureFileSyncronizer/NASAzureFileSyncronizer.zip) to specific VM where we have storage sync service installed onto D: Drive and extract the file there:
+Download the Tool Zip Package (https://github.com/mohitmsingh/automation-script/blob/main/powershell/NASAzureFileSyncronizer/NASAzureFileSyncronizer.zip) to specific Jump Server where we have storage sync service installed onto D: Drive and extract the file there:
 <img src="./images/Picture2.png"/>

 ii.
 Navigate to Path D:\NASAzureFileSyncronizer\Script, and copy Input.csv file on your local machine for modification (for better visual on the data)